TetianaKlitna/TetianaKlitna/README.md

 - ✅ **User Registration & Login**
   Provides secure account access with the ability to view and manage bookings, saved stays, and personalized travel plans.
   I implemented the authentication flow using **Auth Context** and **js-cookie** to securely manage user session data across the app.
-  Collaborated with **Uma Sekar** on frontend authentication and session handling to ensure a seamless and reliable user experience.
+  Collaborated with **frontend team** on frontend authentication and session handling to ensure a seamless and reliable user experience.

 - ✅ **Hotel Booking with Availability Calendar View**
   Explore hotel availability via an interactive calendar and book rooms directly from the platform.